Global Career Guide

-Japan`s Hospitality Vol. 2 - Business Japanese with Human Academy2015.09.04
+Japan’s Hospitality Vol. 2 – Business Japanese with Human Academy

-Following the last entry, lets think about “OMOTENASHI=Hospitality”
+Following the last entry, let’s think about “OMOTENASHI=Hospitality”

 Last time we discussed the difference between service and hospitality and its examples.
 This time, we will talk about the misunderstanding many make (Even the Japanese Natives), regarding “Excessive Service=OMOTENASHI (Hospitality)”.